wp-plugins/external-video-for-everybody/readme.txt

 goes straight to Flash rather than trying first to use QuickTime.
 You might want that.
 My own plugin, adhering closely to the [Video for Everybody](http://camendesign.com/code/video_for_everybody) approach, uses no JavaScript and falls back to QuickTime before Flash.
+(Note that version 0.4 of Video for Everybody drops the QuickTime fallback in order to simplify the HTML.
+Since the plugin already simplifies the process of creating the code, I am maintaining the QuickTime fallback for the present.)

+I also
-I also offer an options page where you can define site-wide default paths and dimensions.
+offer an options page where you can define site-wide default paths and dimensions.
 The defaults can be overridden in any particular shortcode, but in default cases this keeps the shortcode simple.
 In his favor, Soukenik's